AztecProtocol/aztec-packages/docs/docs/dev_docs/sandbox/main.md

 That's it!
 We have successfully deployed a private token contract to an instance of the Aztec network and mined private state-transitioning transactions.
 We have also queried the resulting state all via the interfaces provided by the contract.

+## Accounts and Keys

 One last thing to discuss is around accounts.
 In this walkthrough, we setup 2 accounts from private keys that we generated.
 As a result we were able to perform transactions as either Alice or Bob and we had full access to the balance of each account.
 Of course, a real scenario wouldn't allow Alice to view the balance of Bob's account (unless he was willing to give her his private key!).
 So if Alice doesn't have Bob's private key, how would she be able to send funds to him?
 She needs to encrypt some state in a way only Bob can decrypt and use it.

-The following api on the `AztecRpc` allows a user's public credentials to be added to the sandbox:
+The following api on the `AztecRpc` allows a user's public credentials to be added to the Sandbox:

 ```
   /**